What is Parang?

 3. "Abriendo Puertas" by Sharlene Flores with Flores de San Jose

-3/4, slow waltz tempo, secular song
+3/4, moderate waltz tempo, secular song, generally an instrumental

 Estribillo (Serenal)